Nine Non-Boring Self-Care Ideas to Make Lockdown More Bearable

 A nice, hot cuppa never goes astray — not only is it a comforting, health-boosting hit of antioxidants, but tea is a great excuse to pause what you're doing for some all-important 'me' time.
 Whack on the kettle, raid the pantry and cosy up with one of your favourite tea brews, or shake things up by trying something new from a top Victorian producer.
 The Yarra Valley Tea Co has a hefty assortment of certified organic goodies available on its online store, including the concentration-elevating Think Straight blend.
 Indigenous-owned cafe and food business Mabu Mabu has some tasty loose-leaf tea varieties in its line of signature pantry products — jump online to get the spiced chai infused with native botanicals, or an aromatic strawberry gum blend delivered straight to your door.
 Love Tea is another local brand specialising in organic teas, with a huge range of options available for shipping across Australia.

 If your self-care go-to is curling up with a good book and escaping reality for a few hundred pages, you're going to need some decent lockdown reading material.
 Luckily, there's no shortage of local bookstores offering up fresh literary delights for both home delivery and pick-up.
 Out west, Yarraville's Sun Bookshop has you covered with complimentary local delivery, as well as a click and collect service running daily.
-North Fitzroy favourite The Little Bookroom is doing free same-day delivery to a swag of nearby suburbs, while in the CBD, Metropolis Bookshop is offering free shipping across metro Melbourne, along with a cheeky 10 percent lockdown discount on all books.
-Click and collect is also on offer at all three Avenue Bookstore outposts — Albert Park, Elsternwick and Richmond.
+North Fitzroy favourite The Little Bookroom is doing free home delivery to a swag of nearby suburbs, while in the CBD, Metropolis Bookshop is offering free shipping across metro Melbourne.
+Click and collect is also on offer at all three Avenue Bookstore outposts — Albert Park, Elsternwick and Richmond — along with local delivery for orders over $50.

 A FUTURE OFF-THE-GRID HOLIDAY